gek169/KJV-numerics-analysis/README.md

 I cannot confirm that bible.txt and TEXT-PCE-127-TAB.txt are public domain, although bible protector would most likely claim they are.
 The work tab delimiting the text may or may not be public domain.

+The additional bible texts added are most likely public domain but again, I do not know if the tab delimiting work counts as a derivative work.

 Additional bible texts can be found here: https://openbible.com/texts.htm